 The best example is what’s happening now with COVID-19.
 If the virus hits that one warehouse’s workforce hard, can you keep orders flowing?

-At Amware Fulfillment, several of our existing customers have recently asked us to spread their inventory across at least one additional shipping fulfillment center in order to reduce risk and ensure business continuity.
-With 11 facilities across the U.S., we can accommodate such requests.
+At Amware Fulfillment, several of our existing customers have recently asked us to spread their inventory across at least one additional fulfillment warehouse in order to reduce risk and ensure business continuity.
+With 15 facilities across the U.S., we can accommodate such requests.

 To be clear, this is not a COVID-19 issue alone.
 Power outages, floods, earthquakes and other disasters also create risk if all your inventory is in one location.